 To make the filling, mix together room temperature cream cheese with maple syrup and vanilla until smooth.

-They will stick to your cast iron skillet if the pan is cold.
+Preheating is a must; the crepes will stick to your cast iron skillet if the pan is cold.

 Make sure the crepe is just about fully cooked before you flip it.
 If you flip it early, it will break.